Chicago-Digital/Solid-App-Framework/README.md

 # Solid-App-Framework
-A simple starting Adobe Business Catalyst app framework by Solid Sky
+A simple starting Adobe Business Catalyst app framework by Solid Sky to get your started building apps for the BC App Store.
 ## Getting Started
 * Create new app in Partner Portal
 * Create new site in BC (to use as a sandbox)